nabeelvalley/docs/src/content/docs/mongodb/configure-replication.md

 subtitle: Configure MongoDB ReplicaSets using Mongo on a Server or via Docker Compose
 ---

+---
+published: true
+title: Replication with MongoDB
+subtitle: Configure MongoDB ReplicaSets using Mongo on a Server or via Docker Compose
+---

 Using a single MongoDB instance is cool, but you know what's cooler?
 Using more than one.
 Sometimes we need to set up a couple of different database replicas, this is a general method of how this can be done

 # On a Development Machine